 Brooklyn Scouts is an all-inclusive Scouting organization dedicated to providing a traditional Scout program to Brooklyn youth and their families, regardless of gender, sexual orientation, faith, or economic circumstances.
 We are part of the Baden-Powell Service Association (B-PSA), a national volunteer-run Scouting organization whose programs are rooted in the belief that by focusing on the original dual core of Scouting--service and the outdoors--children and teens gain valuable skills, a deeper understanding for their community, and an appreciation for the natural environment that enrich both them and the communities in which they live over the course of their lives.

 Brooklyn Scouts and their families participate in camping trips, nature and culture outings, service projects, fundraising and regular meetings.
 The curriculum for all Scouts includes environmental conservation, wildlife recognition, woodcraft, orienteering, first aid/safety and camp skills.

 We also emphasize service, both inside and outside the home, which includes volunteer work for all ages as well as a recognition of service done outside the organization.
-As a group, we have helped to clean up Prospect Park, adopted trees as part of One Million Trees NYC, and participated in community events such as the St Patrick’s Day Parade and Brooklyn Pride.
+As a group, we have helped to clean up Prospect Park, adopted trees as part of One Million Trees NYC, put together care packages to refugee camps and participated in community events such as the St Patrick’s Day Parade and Brooklyn Pride.
 We have also encouraged our Scouts to learn about safety in the community by hosting members of the NYPD and NYFD as well as visiting the local Ambulance Corps.

-5th Brooklyn has four age-based levels of participation, all of which are co-ed and include both male and female participants and leaders.
+Brooklyn Scouts has four age-based levels of participation (Chimpmunks, Otter, Timberwolf, Pathfinder), all of which are co-ed and include both male and female participants and leaders.